-There's a 100-year-old midnight baseball game tradition in Alaska.
+26. There's a 100-year-old midnight baseball game tradition in Alaska.

 Since 1906, the Alaska Goldpanners of Fairbanks have marked the summer solstice with an annual baseball game.
 Known as the Midnight Sun Game, the ball play starts at 10:30 p.m. and extends until after midnight.
 However, there's no need to light the field, since the area experiences nearly 24 hours of daylight during the summer months.

-Anyone who loves the sea might want to book a night or two at the Heceta Head Lighthouse on the Central Oregon Coast (that's a photo of it, above).
+Anyone who loves the sea may want to book a night or two at the Heceta Head Lighthouse on the Central Oregon Coast (that's a photo of it, above).
 The lighthouse has been helping mariners navigate the Pacific Ocean since 1894 and was placed on the National Register of Historic Places in 1973.

-There is a World Margarita Championship held each August in Arizona.
+28. There is a World Margarita Championship held each August in Arizona.

-Plan a trip to Tucson, Arizona, in early August to witness the World Margarita Championship.
+Plan a trip to Tucson, Arizona in early August to witness the World Margarita Championship.
 The event promises to be "an unforgettable evening of spirited cocktail competitions, tastings of world-class Margaritas and tequilas, the cuisine of the southwest, and more."

-The only way to get to the world's only underwater hotel is to scuba dive.
+29. The only way to get to the world's only underwater hotel is to scuba dive.

 Located in the lagoon at Key Largo Undersea Park in Florida, Jules' Undersea Lodge is only accessible to divers.
 Thankfully, the hotel offers training to anyone who wants to visit their unusual accommodations, which sit 21 feet underwater on the lagoon floor.

-The world's largest surfboard collection includes about 650 boards.
+30. The world's largest surfboard collection includes about 650 boards.

 For some surfers, the thrill is all about catching the waves.
 But for Donald Dettloff of Maui, the surfboards are just as exciting.
 In 2009, Dettloff set the world record for the largest collection of surfboards, according to Guinness World Records.

 In 1816, after a massive volcanic eruption of Mount Tambora in Indonesia produced enough dust, ash, and sulfur dioxide to partially cloud the Earth's atmosphere, the entire planet experienced a drop in temperature as well as other winter-like conditions, such as snow in June and frost in August.

-Popsicles were invented by accident.
+32. Popsicles were invented by accident.

 If an icy popsicle is your summer treat of choice, you have an 11-year-old boy to thank.
 According to NPR, the snacks were invented by accident, courtesy of young Frank Epperson of San Francisco in 1905.
 As the story goes, Epperson had mixed some sugary soda powder with water and left it out overnight.